Home insurance pricing explained

 How does a claim impact my future premium?

-If a claim is made on your policy it may have an impact on your future premium.
-At the point of claim, we are often unable to tell you what impact, if any, it will have.
-However, when your renewal package is sent, full details of the new premium will be included.
+At the point of claim, we’re often unable to tell you what impact, if any, it will have.
+However, we’ll include full details of your new price in your renewal package.

 What if my circumstances change?